Synvya/ai-concierge/docs/architecture.md

   - Uses modern component library (Chakra UI) for styling and responsive layout.
   - Communicates with backend via REST and Server-Sent Events for streaming assistant responses.

+### Share My Location (Frontend)

+The chat UI supports an optional "Share location" control:

+- Uses the browser Geolocation API.
+If unsupported, the button is disabled with a tooltip.
+- On success, coordinates are cached under `sessionStorage` key `ai-concierge-shared-location` and sent with chat/search payloads as `user_location` (label) and `user_coordinates` (lat/lon).
+- Users can stop sharing via the chip next to the send button.

+API helper behavior:

+- `chat()` and `search()` automatically attach cached coordinates if a caller did not specify them explicitly.

 - **Infrastructure (`infra/`)**
   - Dockerfiles for both backend and frontend, plus `docker-compose.yaml` for local development.
   - GitHub Actions workflow to build, test, and containerize both services.